 5 Foolproof Strategies for Optimizing an Online Community Site

-This makes sense, considering the user community makes a brand powerful in the first place.
+The world’s most successful online businesses are more than just websites; they’re also platforms that power entire communities.
+This makes sense, considering that an active online community is what makes a brand powerful in the first place.
 Popular online communities like GoodReads, DeviantArt, or CouchSurfing work because they empower users to meaningfully interact with one another in ways that other websites do not.

-But the focus of online communities is not limited to hobbies like reading, drawing, and traveling.
-They also play an important role in the commercial enterprise – just look at Amazon’s comprehensive review community and the company’s crackdown on illicit community abuse.
+The focus of online communities is not limited to hobbies like reading, drawing, and traveling.
+They also play an important role in the commercial enterprise.
+Look, for instance, at Amazon’s comprehensive review community.
+Amazon customers rely on one another to choose from the eCommerce giant’s network of third-party dealers.
+The user community is an integral part of what makes the platform valuable.

 How to Design for a Community of Users